 All of New Zealand is gorgeous, however, the most popular honeymoon destinations are located in the South Island.
 It doesn’t matter whether you visit New Zealand in summer or winter, you can enjoy dramatic contrasts, stunning vistas and fresh wide-open spaces.
 If you want to tour around the South Island you can enjoy many activities including hiking, biking and kayaking.
-The Milford sound is home to Hector’s dolphins, fur seals and a host of native birds which you’ll get to see on a kayaking expedition.
+Milford sound is home to Hector’s dolphins, fur seals and a host of native birds which you’ll get to see on a kayaking expedition.
 Or, try a spot of snorkeling and get a taste of the abundant sea life all around the coast.

-You would think that mountains of New Zealand’s South Island, that see a regular dusting of snow in winter, would be barren and colorless.
-The exact opposite is true; there are so many colors popping up through the nourishing and richly textured volcanic earth, from flowers to alpine grasses.
+You would think that the mountains of New Zealand’s South Island, that see a regular dusting of snow in winter, would be barren and colorless.
+The exact opposite is true; there are so many colors popping up through the nourishing and richly textured earth, from flowers to alpine grasses.

-You’ll also find Alpine bird species like the Kea, a cheeky native New Zealand parrot that is not opposed to nibbling the rubber around your windscreen wipers, or pecking at the leftover offerings from your lunch.
+You’ll also find Alpine bird species like the kea, a cheeky native New Zealand parrot that is not opposed to nibbling the rubber around your windscreen wipers, or pecking at the leftover offerings from your lunch.

-Everywhere you go you’ll also notice the strong Maori culture influence, from quirky Kiwi sayings like “Kai”, that’s Kiwi for food and the greeting “Kia Ora” which is used by Maori and pakeha alike to say hello.
+Everywhere you go you’ll also notice the strong Maori culture influence, from quirky Kiwi sayings like “Kai”, that’s Kiwi for food, and the greeting “Kia Ora” which is used by Maori and pakeha alike to say hello.
 There’s also other melds of language that gave birth to words like “Jandals”, (flipflops), “togs”, (swimsuit) and “bikkies”, Kiwi speak for cookies.